-Not only are pool fences a great safety feature, they can also add to the beautiful surrounding aesthetic of your swimming pool area.
+Not only are pool fences a great safety feature, but they can also add to the beautiful surrounding aesthetic of your swimming pool area.
 Below, we’ll dive into the main benefits of pool fences, the types of fences you can choose to build around your pool, and dive into some design inspiration and thoughts on installation.
 Ready?
 Let’s get started.

 Additionally, be on the lookout for local regulations.
 Some areas may require a fence around your pool.

-Depending on the look you’re going for, a well done fence can really add to the vibe and backyard environment you’re going for.
+Depending on the look you’re going for, a well-done fence can really add to the vibe and backyard environment you’re going for.
 Just look at some of the examples in the pool fence designs below.
 Fencing is also a great pool privacy feature, which you can see more examples of in my full article.

 Although not an exhaustive list, here are some of the common types of pool fences you can choose from.